Student Consumer Information

 - Refund Policy and Requirements for Withdrawal and Return of Federal Financial Aid

 Students should consult the course syllabus provided by each instructor for specific attendance requirements.
 Students applying for or receiving Financial Aid assistance should review the Eligibility Requirements for class attendance.
 The following programs of study have additional attendance requirements:

-- License Practical Nursing Program (LPN) Student Handbook and Attendance Policy (see page 16)
+- Practical Nursing Program Student Handbook and Consumer Information (see page 16)